Miguel-Fontes/hs-cli/README.md

 # hs-cli

-A Haskell framework for building command line applications, so you can focus on building your features and let hs-cli do the boring task of handling input arguments for you!
+A Haskell framework for building command line applications, so you can focus on your features and let hs-cli do the boring task of handling input arguments, printing help text, and others for you!

 ## Contents